-"I’ve made some amazing memories at Surrey and will be sad to leave it behind when I graduate.
+"I’ve made some amazing memories at Surrey.
 It’s such a diverse community of people, there is always an opportunity to break out of your comfort zone and try something new."

 When I visited Surrey for an Open Day, I knew that this was the university where I was meant to be.
 The main reason I chose to study here was that it offered a respected, well-structured Biomedical Engineering degree while the common first year across the mechanical engineering sciences meant that I could keep my options open in case I decided the course wasn’t right for me.